Dental Implants in Champaign, IL

 The best way to avoid tooth loss, including extractions for decay, is through preventive dentistry.

-Preventive dentistry creates the best foundation for healthy teeth long term—providing the treatments you need to lower your risks for tooth decay, root infection, and periodontal disease.
+Preventive dental care creates the best foundation for healthy teeth long term.
+These routine treatments lower your risks for tooth decay, root infection, and periodontal disease.

 - Dental exams and teeth cleanings every six months